1990s in fashion: Makeup and cosmetic trends

 Women's makeup in the early 1990s primarily consisted of dark red lipstick and neutral eyes.
 Around 1992 the "grunge look" came into style among younger women and the look was based on dark red lipstick and smudged eyeliner and eyeshadow.
 Both styles of makeup continued into 1994, but went out of style the next year.

 The trends in makeup shifted in the mid-1990s.
 In 1995, nude shades became desirable and women had a broader color palette in brown.
 Another makeup trend that emerged was matte lipsticks, with deep shades of red and dark wine colors worn as part of night makeup.
 Blue-frosted eye shadow became fashionable, and was eventually integrated into the Y2K makeup of the late 1990s/early 2000s (decade).
 Gothic makeup had broken into the mainstream, having been made up of vamp lipstick (or even black lipstick), heavy mascara and eyeliner, often purple-tinted eye shadow (or else very dark blue), and extremely pale foundation.
 The Gothic makeup remained relevant in the later years of the decade.

 By 1999, glittery, sparkling makeup had come into style.
 This was called "Y2K makeup", consisting of facial glitter and lip gloss.
 Blue-frosted eye shadow remained a staple of late 1990s makeup, although silver was ideal look.
 Dark eyeliner was considered bodacious.
 Pale, shiny lips became desirable, as lip gloss largely replaced lipstick.
 An alternative for those who did not like metallics were purples and browns.
 Goth makeup and Y2K makeup continued into the early 2000s.

-Revival in the 2010s–2020s

-In the late 2010s and early 2020s, 1990s fashion experienced a significant revival in global mainstream style.
-Many trends associated with the decade—such as minimalist silhouettes, oversized denim, slip dresses, choker necklaces, and retro sportswear—returned to widespread popularity through renewed interest in vintage aesthetics and increased visibility on social media platforms.

-Fashion brands also contributed to the renewed popularity of 1990s trends by reissuing classic designs from the decade.
-Major labels began releasing updated versions of their archival pieces, including retro sneakers, logo-centric streetwear, and minimalist basics, responding to increasing consumer demand for nostalgic styles among younger audiences.
-These reissues helped solidify the 1990s aesthetic as a recurring influence in contemporary fashion.

-Brands and influencers alike supported the renewed interest in 1990s fashion through the visible adoption of nostalgic pieces by celebrities and social-media personalities.
-High-profile figures began wearing iconic items from the decade — such as slip dresses, bucket hats and baggy jeans — often sparking viral trends when shared on Instagram and TikTok, which in turn brought renewed attention to the 1990s aesthetic.